Chateau Vista Farm's Reference Sires

 Now or Never M X Belisar X Solaris xx

-Sire of a future spring 2023 foal in-utero here at Chateau Vista Farm, LLC.
-Also sire of the reference dam Caprica d'Avalon who we are expecting a future foal out of in 2024.
+Sire of 2023 colt Consul Torono CVL out of CVL Bliksem born at Chateau Vista Farm, LLC.
+Also sire of the reference dam Caprica d'Avalon who we will be expecting a future foal out of in 2024.

 Toronto, an Elite Stallion with the Hanoverian Verband, is a Dutch stallion acquired by the Celle State Stud to further the jumping talent of the breeding program.
 His performance test single score in jumping was 9.3.
 This powerful bay stallion descends from the jumping horse producer “Now or Never M,” who is stationed in Holland.
 Toronto's grandsire is the prepotent Voltaire, a consistent sire of international jumpers with temperaments of gold.
 The damline is also very interesting - Toronto's damsire is Belisar by Saros xx, who is a full brother to Swazi xx, the sire of the Trakehner stallion Consul.